hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_conducting_experimen_15a86695-41d3-4d75-bd54-f78d9b6a23be-0_3.content.md

 # AI Experiments in Zero-Gravity

-Welcome to the AI Space Lab, where AInauts and their AI companions conduct experiments in a zero-gravity laboratory.
+Welcome to the AI Space Lab, where Ainautes and their AI companions conduct experiments in a zero-gravity laboratory.
 Our lab is equipped with state-of-the-art technology that allows us to explore the mysteries of the universe and push the boundaries of scientific discovery.

 ## Our Mission